Azure/container-apps-deploy-action/README.md

 Prior to running this action, a set of Azure resources and GitHub Actions are either required or optional depending on the arguments provided to this action.

-### Azure Container Registry
+### Container Registry

-An [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry/) must exist that the user is able to push container images to.
+Any container registry like the [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry/), [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) or [Docker Container Registry](https://docs.docker.com/registry/) must exist that the user is able to push container images to.
 This action will leverage the Azure Container Registry to either push a built runnable application image to and/or deploy a Container App from.